csvpath/csvpath/docs/functions/all.md

     [ all(#firstname, #middlename, #lastname) ]
 ```

-This path matches when a row has values in all of the columns indicated.
+This path matches when a row has values under all of the headers indicated.